Sampling via Stochastic Interpolants by Langevin-based Velocity and Initialization Estimation in Flow ODEs: Introduction

-Inspired by diffusion models~\citep{Sohl2015Deep,Ho2020Denoising,Song2019Generative,song2021scorebased} and flow-based models~\citep{lipman2023flow,albergo2023building, albergo2025stochastic}, constructing interpolants via Gaussian convolution has garnered significant attention.
+Inspired by diffusion models~\cite{Sohl2015Deep,Ho2020Denoising,Song2019Generative,song2021scorebased} and flow-based models~\cite{lipman2023flow,albergo2023building, albergo2025stochastic}, constructing interpolants via Gaussian convolution has garnered significant attention.
 By convolving the target density with a Gaussian kernel, the energy landscape is effectively smoothed.
-This process merges isolated modes and populates low-density regions, yielding intermediate distributions that are significantly easier to sample from~\citep{Mobahi2015Link,Song2019Generative,mate2023learning,Chen2024Diffusive,he2025training}.
+This process merges isolated modes and populates low-density regions, yielding intermediate distributions that are significantly easier to sample from~\cite{Mobahi2015Link,Song2019Generative,mate2023learning,Chen2024Diffusive,he2025training}.

 Within the framework of flow-based or diffusion-based sampling methods, the central technical challenge lies in accurately estimating the velocity field that drives the probability flow ODE, or equivalently, the drift term of the associated SDE.
 In the sampling setting only an unnormalized target density is accessible, making the velocity field or score of the intermediate distributions hard to estimate.
-Leveraging Tweedie's formula~\citep{Efron2011Tweedie}, the velocity field or score function can be expressed as an conditional expectation, enabling on-the-fly Monte Carlo estimation without pre-training a neural network.
-Existing estimators include importance sampling~\citep{huang2024reverse,Huang2025Schrodinger} and rejection sampling~\citep{he2024zeroth}.
+Leveraging Tweedie's formula~\cite{Tweedie1956}, see also~\cite{Efron2011Tweedie,Laumont2022an}, the velocity field or score function can be expressed as an conditional expectation, enabling on-the-fly Monte Carlo estimation without pre-training a neural network.
+Existing estimators include importance sampling~\cite{huang2024reverse,Huang2025Schrodinger}, see~\cite[Section 4.2]{vacher2025sampling} for a review, and rejection sampling~\cite{he2024zeroth}.
 However, these approaches typically suffer in high-dimensional settings due to the curse of dimensionality.
-An alternative strategy employs Langevin-based methods to estimate the score function~\citep{huang2024reverse,Huang2024faster,Grenioux2024Stochastic}, offering improved scalability in high dimensions.
+The recent work \cite{young2026diffusion} tackles the score estimation problem by developing an efficient sequential Monte Carlo sampler that evolves auxiliary variables from conditional distributions along the path, providing principled score and density estimates for time-varying distributions inclusive theoretical guarantees.
+An alternative line of work uses Langevin-based methods to estimate the score function~\cite{huang2024reverse,Huang2024faster,Grenioux2024Stochastic}, thereby improving scalability in high-dimensional settings.
+Our approach builds on those line of work, particularly by using Langevin techniques to construct estimators of the velocity field.
+However, rather than relying on diffusion-based methods, which estimate the drift of an SDE, we focus on the probability-flow ODE and provide a detailed error analysis.